gjorm/WordSeg/README.md

 Based on Chapter 14 of Beautiful Data and using the word unigram frequencies from Peter Norvig: https://norvig.com/ngrams/

 This is essentially a C++ port of his segment() function.
-Both the system() calls to Python one-liners and Pythons C API were too slow to be useful.
+Both the system() calls to Python one-liners and Pythons C API calls to WordSegment.segment() were too slow to be useful, when used in an inner loop testing several iterations.

 This uses his unigram model and memoized recursive function design.
 I implemented simple but effective memoization via an unordered_map.